Hypercubers/hypercubing.xyz/docs/faq.md

 ### What are the speedsolving records for 4D puzzles?

 See the [leaderboards](/leaderboards/index.md).
-To get on the leaderboard, read the [submission guidelines](/leaderboards/rules.md) and submit a video of your solve to [this form](https://forms.gle/Y7Vpi3pb8989Ay8W8).
+To get on the leaderboard, read the [submission rules](/leaderboard-rules.md) and submit a video of your solve to [the solve submission form](https://lb.hypercubing.xyz/submit-solve).
+You will have to sign into the leaderboards using either a Discord account (which must be a member of the [Hypercubers Discord Server]) or an email address.

 ### Why not use speedrun.com?